google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 ![center](res/time_series.png)

 <!--
-In this unit, we will look at sequence prediction.
-In sequence prediction, the input data is an *ordered* set of data, most commonly a time series.
+In this unit we will look at sequence prediction.
+In sequence prediction the input data is an *ordered* set of data, most commonly a time series.
 A time series is a set of data where the index is a date.
 Since dates have an inherent ordering, time series are ordered data.

 Image Details: